The Medical Minute: Trick-or-treating safely amid COVID-19

 Most years on Halloween, children need only to fear a loud “boo” from costumed ghosts and goblins.
 But in 2020, with COVID-19 an ever-present worry, parents and children may have real-life concerns about trick-or-treating.
 The biggest question: Is it still safe?

-“While COVID-19 brings new risks to trick-or-treating, parents and children can take many steps to minimize those risks,” said Dr. Jessica Ericson, a pediatric infectious diseases physician at Penn State Children’s Hospital.
+“While COVID-19 brings new risks to trick-or-treating, parents and children can take many steps to minimize those risks,” said Dr. Jessica Ericson, a pediatric infectious diseases physician at Penn State Health Children’s Hospital.

 Here, Ericson and her colleague, pediatric infectious disease physician Dr. Patrick Gavigan, break down some common myths about trick-or-treat 2020 and provide tips to keep families safe.